-Record Description Retention Period in Years Action Administration - General 2 De Includes records on general administration Annual Reports - Grande Prairie Public Library P Н Annual Reports - Local Boards Reports from other Boards such as Peace Library System 3 De Board minutes P Н Board packages 5 De Building Records relating to the planning and construction of the facility, including any architectural drawings P Н Contracts & Agreements Records relating to persons, firms or corporations with whom GPPL has entered into some form of contract or agreement Retain 3 years after expiration of contract and/or warranty De Correspondence - Electronic and Hard Copy Includes incoming or outgoing correspondence as deemed necessary for library operations 3 Selective retention or De Finance - Accounts Payable Records of payment made to vendors providing service to GPPL.
-Includes invoices and supporting documentation 7 De Finance - Accounts Receivable Control and operation of receivable accounts such as invoices, statements and supporting documentation.
-Documentation may be in hard copy or electronic format 7 De Finance - Audits Annual audited financial statements, including statement, recommendations and background documentation P Н Finance - Banking Administration of banking methods and establishment, maintenance and termination of banking arrangements P (Retain for one year after termination of relationship with financial institution) Н
+Record Description Retention Period in Years Action Administration - General 2 De Includes records on general administration Annual Reports Р E Board minutes P н Board packages 5 De Building Records relating to the planning and construction of the facility, including any architectural drawings.
+P Н Contracts & Agreements Records relating to persons, firms, or corporations with whom GPPL has entered into some form of contract or agreement.
+Retain 3 years after expiration of contract and/or warranty De Correspondence - Electronic and Hard Copy Includes incoming or outgoing correspondence as deemed necessary for library operations.
+3 Selective retention or De Finance - Accounts Payable Records of payment made to vendors providing service to GPPL.
+Includes invoices and supporting documentation.
+7 De Finance - Accounts Receivable Control and operation of receivable accounts such as invoices, statements, and supporting documentation.
+Documentation may be in hard copy or electronic format.
+7 De Finance - Audits Annual audited financial statements, including statement, recommendations and background documentation. Р H, E Finance - Banking Administration of banking methods and establishment, maintenance and termination of banking arrangements.
+P (Retain for one year after termination of relationship with financial institution) н Finance - Banking Records of deposits, cheques, petty cash, statements, and reconciliation.
+7 De